 Poached eggs, in my opinion, are at the pinnacle of egg gastronomy.
-They represent that perfect culinary mix of healthy (exceptionally healthy in fact) and tasty.
+They represent that perfect culinary mix of healthy and tasty.
 They can help you to lose weight too.
 But that’s not all – they’re also really easy to make, despite what you may think.

 While there’s something about poaching an egg that puts the fear of God into many people, in reality there is a very simple process you can follow to nail poached eggs every time.
 I’m going to share that process with you below.

 First of all, you’ll ideally have a really fresh egg to work with – the fresher the better.
 If you don’t, the egg won’t hold together as well, but it’ll still be perfectly edible.